Dessera/tcalc/README.md

 ## About The Project

-TCALC is a simple interpreter for calculators, which can perform basic arithmetic operations with functions (builtin and user-defined), written in C++ and GNU++26.
+Tcalc is a simple computational programming language, which supports basic arithmetic operations, variables, and functions.

 ### Built With